invenia/Dispatcher.jl/README.md

 Arbiter requires manually adding tasks and their dependencies and handling data passing.
 Dispatcher automatically identifies dependencies from user code and passes data efficiently between dependencies.

-> Isn't this just Dask
+> Isn't this just Dask?

 Pretty much.
 The plan is to implement another `Executor` and [integrate](https://github.com/dask/distributed/issues/586) with the [`dask.distributed`](https://distributed.readthedocs.io/) scheduler service to piggyback off of their great work.